bomurphy/Capstone-Individual/itp-05/README.md

-This folder is for ITP-05.
+Thi folder is for ITP-05.